Iraneus/betamedneed/order.md

 bodyClass: page-about
 ---

 We have convenient ways for you to order medicines.
-To place an order, you can call 08088829216, send SMS, Whatsapp, email, or use the web and mobile app to make a request.
+To place an order, you can call 08088829216 or send SMS, Whatsapp, email, or use the web and mobile app to make a request.

 # On Phone, SMS, Whatsapp, Email
 You send in a request with the list of medicines you need, including your location or a MedNeed rep can come over to your place to collect the list when necessary.